- What is Mifeprex and how does it work?

 Healthcare providers who prescribe and who meet certain qualifications are authorized to order and dispense Mifeprex.
 Some states allow healthcare providers other than physicians to prescribe medications.
 Healthcare providers should check their individual state laws.

-- Are there restrictions on the distribution of this drug?
+- Are there restrictions on the distribution of Mifeprex?

-Yes.
-When the agency reviewed and approved the original new drug application for Mifeprex, it concluded that certain distribution restrictions were necessary to ensure the safe use of the drug.
-After reviewing the data and information submitted by the drug company that markets Mifeprex, and after taking into consideration the safety data that have become available since the initial approval of Mifeprex in 2000, the FDA concluded that certain restrictions continue to be necessary to ensure the safe use of the drug.
+When the agency reviewed and approved the original new drug application for Mifeprex in 2000, it concluded that certain distribution restrictions were necessary to ensure the safe use of that drug.
+These restrictions were converted to a risk evaluation and mitigation strategy (REMS) in 2011.
+In 2016, after reviewing the additional data and information submitted by the sponsor of Mifeprex, and after taking into consideration the safety data that had become available since the initial approval of Mifeprex, the FDA concluded that certain restrictions continue to be necessary to ensure the safe use of Mifeprex.

 - What are the possible side effects of using Mifeprex?

 Cramping and vaginal bleeding are expected effects of the treatment regimen.
-In some cases very heavy vaginal bleeding will need to be stopped by a surgical procedure, which can often be performed in the office.
+In some cases very heavy vaginal bleeding will need to be stopped by a surgical procedure, which can often be performed in a healthcare provider’s office.
 Other common side effects of the treatment regimen include nausea, weakness, fever/chills, vomiting, headache, diarrhea, and dizziness in the first day or two after taking the two medicines.

 The possible side effects are described in the Adverse Reactions section of the labeling and in the Medication Guide for Mifeprex.

 This information applies equally to the approved generic version of Mifeprex, which generally has the same labeling as Mifeprex.